deltaswapio/deltaswap/deltachain/design/design.md

 ## TODO Bootstrap chain

-The native token of the Wormhole chain is $WORM.
+The native token of the Deltaswap chain is $WORM.
 This token is used both for staking (governance) and fees.
 These tokens are already minted on Solana, and they won't be available initially at the genesis of the chain.
 This presents a number of difficulties around bootstrapping.